Why Coca-Cola Has Committed To AI This Christmas

 An AI Legacy

-This isn’t the brand’s first time working with AI.
-Last year, its brand philosophy ‘Real Magic’, which was introduced in 2021.
-Last year, the company used AI technology to allow consumers to send Christmas cards to loved ones.
-Something that was so successful the brand has further developed it.
+This isn’t the brand’s first time working with the technology.
+Last year, the company used AI to allow consumers to send Christmas cards to loved ones.
+The initiative was so successful the brand has taken is several steps further.

 This year, consumers can talk to an AI Santa and create their own snow globe on their mobile devices through a QR code, and also take part in their ‘Shadow’ experience - a technology that will allow users to walk next to the red billboard only for the words: ‘Needs more Santa's' to appear before their shadow begins to resemble the silhouette of Santa Clause.